 You need to get rid of anything – memory, feeling, relationship, meeting, programme, etc. that is not useful or helpful, especially in the realization of your God-ordained destiny.

-Verse 19 of the passage above tells us three things that could congest, crowd or overcrowd our lives – worries of this life, the lure of wealth and the desire of other things.
+Verse 19 of the passage above tells us three things that could congest, crowd, or overcrowd our lives – the cares of this world, the deceitfulness of riches, and the desires for other things.
 I want you to see what the Bible says about each of these three hindrances.

 Many people crowd their lives with worries about the legitimate things of life and they shortchange themselves.
-Worry chokes the word of God in their lives and worry never meets the needs they worry about.
-Instead of worrying, you should, “Give all your worries and cares to God, for he cares about what happens to you” (1 Peter 5:7 NLT).
+Worry chokes the word of God in their lives and worries never meet the needs they worry about.
+Instead of worrying, you should, “Give all your worries and cares to God, for he cares about you” (1 Peter 5:7 NLT).
 God cares for you more than you care for yourself so you don’t need to dissipate your energy worrying.
 Worry or anxiety won’t help you; it’s a disservice to your life.
-Prov 12:25 says, “Anxiety in the heart of man causes depression, but a good word makes it glad” (NKJV).
-Worry would hamper your growth, progress, peace, health, etc. once it chokes the word of God because the word is spirit and life (John 6:63)
+Proverbs 12:25 says, “Anxiety in the heart of man causes depression, but a good word makes it glad” (NKJV).
+Worry would hamper your growth, progress, peace, health, etc. once it chokes the word of God because the word is spirit and life (John 6:63).

-2. The lure of wealth.
-1 Tim 6:9-10 says, “But people who long to be rich fall into temptation and are trapped by many foolish and harmful desires that plunge them into ruin and destruction.
-For the love of money is at the root of all kinds of evil.
-And some people, craving money, have wandered from the faith and pierced themselves with many sorrows” (NLT).
-The lure of wealth occupies the heart of many people with all manners of scheme to acquire wealth which takes them away from God.
+2. The deceitfulness of riches.
+This refers to the lure of wealth.
+1 Timothy 6:9-10 says, “But those who desire to be rich fall into temptation and a snare, and into many foolish and harmful lusts which drown men in destruction and perdition.
+For the love of money is a root of all kinds of evil, for which some have strayed from the faith in their greediness, and pierced themselves through with many sorrows” (NKJV).
+The deceitfulness of riches or lure of wealth occupies the heart of many people with all manners of schemes to acquire wealth which takes them away from God.
 Such desires choke the Word of God in them and their actions become opposed to God.

-These are all satanic congestion, overcrowding.
+These are all satanic congestion or overcrowding.
 You can’t love money and love God at the same time.
-It’s not possible to serve God and money; you must love one and hate the other or be devoted to one and despise the other (Matt 6:24; Luke 16:13) Prov 23:4-5 warns, “Don’t weary yourself trying to get rich.
-Why waste your time?
-For riches can disappear as though they had the wings of a bird!”
-(NLT) It’s a vain pursuit.
+It’s not possible to serve God and money; you must love one and hate the other or be devoted to one and despise the other (Matthew 6:24; Luke 16:13).
+Proverbs 23:4-5 warns, “Do not overwork to be rich; because of your own understanding, cease!
+Will you set your eyes on that which is not?
+For riches certainly make themselves wings; they fly away like an eagle toward heaven” (NKJV).
+It’s a vain pursuit.

-3. The desire of other things.
-When the desire of other things enters someone’s heart, he craves to have everything he sees.
+3. The desires for other things.
+When the desires for other things enter someone’s heart, he craves to have everything he sees.
 Such a fellow becomes acquisitive; he becomes materialistic.
-He is never satisfied by things; he wants other things, more and more.
+He is never satisfied with things; he wants other things, more and more.
 He’ll struggle to get them by hook or by crook.
 And the Word of God can’t grow in such a heart.
-But here is God’s warning: “Stop loving this evil world and all that it offers you, for when you love the world, you show that you do not have the love of the Father in you.
-For the world offers only the lust for physical pleasure, the lust for everything we see, and pride in our possessions.
-These are not from the Father.
-They are from this evil world.
-And this world is fading away, along with everything it craves.
-But if you do the will of God, you will live forever” (1 John 2:15-17 NLT).
+But here is God’s warning: “Do not love the world or the things in the world.
+If anyone loves the world, the love of the Father is not in him.
+For all that is in the world—the lust of the flesh, the lust of the eyes, and the pride of life—is not of the Father but is of the world.
+And the world is passing away, and the lust of it; but he who does the will of God abides forever” (1 John 2:15-17 NKJV).